The power supplies issue

 ?:?:CLOSE #1:OPEN #1,4,0,"C:":FOR I=0 TO 65535:GET #1,CHAR:?CHR$(CHAR);:NEXT I

-This command line preserves the program currently in memory: it is neither deleted nor altered by this operation.
-It is therefore a very good way to check that the program you have just saved can be successfully read back.
+- To check that the program you have just saved can be successfully read back, up the instruction that was used to save it.
 If there is a re-read error, there is still time to save it to another cassette tape.

 But, well, for the sake of simplicity, I'll conclude that you can't find an Atari BASIC program by name on a tape.